Entrepreneurial Fellows Program

 No. This is considered co-curricular and not part of your academic schedule.

-The time commitment will average about three to four hours per week, plus the monthly full-day labs.
+The time commitment will average about five to ten hours per week, plus the monthly full-day labs.
 Note: You’ll be building a functional creative venture prototype with your team.
 This will require a significant time commitment.
-As a group, all Fellows will have labs on the first Saturday of every month from 9 a.m. to 3 p.m., as well as weekly check-ins with your team, mentors, and community contacts.
+As a group, all Fellows will have sessions one Saturday per month from 9 a.m. to 3 p.m., as well as weekly check-ins with your team, mentors, and community contacts.

 No. We will help you find your tribe and identify your project.
 It is also OK if you already have a plan and know other CU Denver students who you want on your team.
 Note: Your team will include Fellows outside of your area of study, even if you already have friends you want to include.

 Lifelong networks.
 A possible creative venture spinoff.
 Friends and colleagues for life.
 A community.
 Skills to do anything you want.